cloudfoundry/docs-dev-guide/manage/cf.html.md

 Note that when you redeploy an application, cf does _not_ refer to `manifest.yml` for deployment settings.
 Instead, cf will deploy the application with the currently active deployment settings.
 You must use the `--reset` option to cause the settings in the manifest to be applied on subsequent pushes.
 For more information see [cf push and the Manifest](../deploy-apps/manifest.html#push-and-manifest) on the [Application Manifests](../deploy-apps/manifest.html) page.

 cf will upload all application files with the exception of version control files with file extensions `.svn`, `.git`, and `.darcs`.
 If there are other files you wish to exclude from upload, you can specify them in a `.cfignore` file in the directory where you run the push command. `.cfignore` behaves similarly to `.gitignore`.
-For more information see [Exclude Unnecessary Files with cfignore](../deploy-apps/prepare-to-deploy.html#exclude) on [Key Facts About Application Deployment](../deploy-apps/app-design.html).
+For more information see [Exclude Unnecessary Files with cfignore](../deploy-apps/prepare-to-deploy.html#exclude) on [Prepare to Deploy an Application](../deploy-apps/prepare-to-deploy.html).

 <div class="command-doc">